Scotty-Scott-1/holbertonschool-AirBnB_clone/README.md

 The command line interface is entirely created to manage and query entities related to Airbnb, including users, states, cities, facilities, locations and reviews.

+Created on week : Monday 30 october to Friday 3 November 2023.

 ### WHERE IS THE AIRBNB CLONE ?